Chaitanya4/TraceIt/README.md

 ## 3. Running the Frontend

-To run the frontend go to the client folder cd client and type `npm start` This will start a new development server at localhost:3000
+To run the frontend go to the client folder cd client , run `npm install` and type `npm start` This will start a new development server at localhost:3000

 ## 4. To setup NODE.JS server
-1. Add `.env` file
-	- Add PORT ,MONGODB_URl,JWT_SECRET
+1. To run the backend go to the backend/src folder cd backend/src
 2. Enter npm install in cmd to download all dependencies
 3. `node index.js` to start the server

-**Any Doubts regarding Project can be addressed to any of the Contributors** Any type of collabration and suggestions are also Welcomed 😁

-___
+**Ping in case of any doubt**

 ### Project Screenshots
 ![Sign In](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/001/499/513/datas/gallery.jpg	)